BenjaminOddou/alfred-plex/README.md

 In this mode, you search medias on your library sections.
 To enter this mode, you can use `filters` and/or `advanced filters`.

-To know how to use them, go to the next section (`📖 Filtering & sorting options of your plex media server(s)`)
+To know how to use them, go to the next section (`Filtering & sorting options of your plex media server(s)`)

 Link to the [Python-PlexAPI documentation](https://python-plexapi.readthedocs.io/en/latest/modules/library.html#plexapi.library.LibrarySection.search).